Test-For-PLVMedia/thisisanothertest/h.ubf5pc7fsdw4.md

 *   Also editing the photos is also very important as after games we will use some of those photos to put out stat graphics for the athletes.
 *   PRIORITIZE athletes who play the first games
 *   In order to use the new glitch transition you will have to install a preset into Premiere.
 [See this section of the guide on how to install a preset.](h.1mhv4uau4noj#installing-a-preset-into-premiere)
+*   Download the ‘20 GLITCH TRANSITIONS - CINECOM.NET’ preset
 *   Once you have installed the preset, cut down a section from the beginning of your footage, and the same with the end of your footage.
 Make sure they are relatively the same duration.
+*   Open the Effects tab
 *   Go to Presets
+*   Go to the preset folder 20 GLITCH TRANSITIONS - CINECOM.NET
 *   Import your  footage into your project if you haven’t already, and Right-click to ‘Create New Sequence from Footage’
 *   Next you will copy and paste the text and logo from an already completed GIF
 *   Make sure you set the duration of the text and logo to the same length of the GIF and then edit the text to be the correct name and/or number
+*   After this, you will make a break at the beginning of the clip and the end of the clip.
+This is where you will apply the transition
 *   Apply the effect “Chaos Zoom” to both cutdown sections
 *   In the beginning clip, keyframe the opacity to be 0% then go to the middle of that same clip (or wherever makes the most sense) and keyframe the opacity to be 100%
 *   Do the reverse action for the ending clip (Remember this will be creating a fade to black, so make sure the fade stays in time with the chaos zoom)